Tax Deductions for Crypto Donations

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

 Donating to deserving organizations is a noble cause, but it also lowers your crypto tax bill.
-In 2020, the IRS confirmed that charitable donations of cryptocurrency are not subject to capital gains taxes and, in some cases, can be deducted from one’s gross income.
+Back in 2020, the IRS confirmed that charitable donations of cryptocurrency are not subject to capital gains taxes and, in some cases, can be deducted from one’s gross income.

 However, while some donations are relatively easy to report on crypto taxes, others can get quite complicated.
 Read on to learn more about crypto donations and how to report them to receive tax deductions.